kubernetes-sigs/karpenter/designs/v1-api.md

 #### Moving `spec.template.spec.kubelet` to NodeClass

+**Category:** Breaking

 We are shifting the `spec.template.spec.kubelet` section from the NodePool and NodeClaim into the EC2NodeClass.
 This is called out in more detail in [Moving spec.template.spec.kubelet into the EC2NodeClass](#moving-spectemplatespeckubelet-into-the-nodeclass) which is covered in the EC2NodeClass section below.

+#### Add `spec.template.spec.terminationGracePeriod`

+**Category:** Stability

+[Users have asked for the ability to configure a max drain timeout](https://github.com/kubernetes-sigs/karpenter/issues/743) for their nodes.
+This avoids nodes staying stuck in a draining state on the cluster due to fully blocking PDBs or `karpenter.sh/do-not-disrupt` pods.
+Starting in v1, we will support a feature that will allow you to configure this max time (called `terminationGracePeriod`).
+This field will be part of the NodeClaim object and will be static for the lifetime of the NodeClaim.
+You can template this field onto NodeClaims that are created by NodePools through the `spec.template.spec.terminationGracePeriod` field.

+#### Moving `spec.disruption.expireAfter` to `spec.template.spec.expireAfter`

+**Category:** Breaking

+In general, we are viewing NodeClaim resources as standalone entities that manage the lifecycle of Nodes on their own.
+Similar to deployments, NodePools orchestrate the creation and removal of these NodeClaims, but it's still possible to manually create NodeClaims similar to how you can manually create pods.

+Like `terminationGracePeriod`, we can view the `expireAfter` value for a NodeClaim as a standalone value for the NodeClaim, absent any ownership from any NodePool.
+As a result, as part of v1, `expireAfter` will appear as part of the NodeClaim spec and can be set as a template field for NodeClaims that are generated by a NodePool through the `spec.template.spec.expireAfter` field.

 #### Status Conditions